staff-and-leadership

 Image of Meike Bartels

-Meike Bartels, Ph.D. ( Ex Officio ) University Research Chair Professor, Genetics and Well-being The Department of Biological Psychology, Vrije Universiteit Amsterdam, The Netherlands, Netherlands
+Meike Bartels, Ph.D. ( through 2029 ) University Research Chair Professor, Genetics and Well-being The Department of Biological Psychology, Vrije Universiteit Amsterdam, The Netherlands, Netherlands

 Meike Bartels (1973) is University Research Chair Professor in Genetics and Well-being at the Department of Biological Psychology, Vrije Universiteit Amsterdam, The Netherlands.
 More